 - The S-CSCF, due to administrative reasons or network issues, has performed the de-registration of an identity.

 - The S-CSCF identified a P-CSCF failure for a Public User Identity that is registered with more than one Private User Identity and started the P-CSCF Restoration procedure including the P-CSCF Restoration Indication in the request to the HSS.

+The S-CSCF identified a P-CSCF failure for a Public User Identity that is registered with more than one Private User Identity and started the PCRF-based P-CSCF Restoration procedure.

 AUTHENTICATION_FAILURE (9)